 Above-ground vegetables:zucchini, cauliflower, eggplants, peppers, cucumbers, asparagus, and bitter gourd.

 Fruit is nature's candy so it's definitely not allowed on keto.
 There are a couple of exceptions, though.
 Berries are generally low in carbs and there are many other low-carb keto fruit you can indulge in occasionally.
 Use fruit to add flavor to your keto desserts but still keep an eye on their carb count.

 4) Eat a variety of fats

 Fat will constitute the most part of your diet, so it's important to choose the healthiest and highest-quality fats available.
 You also need a variety of fats to ensure you are giving your body everything it needs.
-You see, some fats are essential while others are not.
-Some fats are also health-promoting while others put you at risk of diseases.
+Some fats are essential, while others are not.
+Some fats are also health-promoting, while others put you at risk of diseases.
 Here's more on what fat you need to eat on a vegetarian keto diet and where to get it:

 Essential polyunsaturated fatty acids (PUFAs)

 Essential fatty acids are those the body needs to obtain from food because it can't make them on its own.
 Your body needs them for brain functioning, healthy skin and nails, inflammation regulation, and countless other functions .
 Only two fatty acids are essential: